valantic/vue-template/README.md

 .  |- mixins            Vue mixins
 .  |- plugins           Self maintained plugins
-.  |- setup             Configuration and setup of the application .  |- store             Vuex store and modules
+.  |- setup             Configuration and setup of the application .  |- stores            Pinia stores
 .  |- styleguide        Assets, components, mock data and routes for the stylguide .  |- translations      Translations for the application
 |- blueprints           File blueprints